 We love our pets, but we also love our community and want to keep it clean.
 We ask that all residents be responsible and considerate to help keep the community clean!

 County Recycle Requirements [usually on Friday mornings]:

-In addition to placing the blue bins containing cans, bottles and other recyclables and the blue containers filled with paper and cardboard to your curb, did you that you can......
+In addition to placing the blue bins containing cans, bottles, and other recyclables and the blue containers filled with paper and cardboard to your curb, You can also:

 Or bundle it...

-Brush can also be tied into bundles with twine.
+Brushes can also be tied into bundles with twine.
 Bundles should not exceed 30 inches in diameter.
-Each branch should not be larger than 4 feet in length, and 4 inches in diameter.
+Each branch should not be larger than 4 feet in length and 4 inches in diameter.
 Total weight must be 45 pounds or less per bundle.